 I am a recent Masters graduate in the field of wildlife conservation medicine.
 My main research interests are wildlife conservation and disease ecology.
 For my Masters, I studied the small Indian mongoose in Grenada, specifically investigating the prevalence and antimicrobial resistance patterns of certain human pathogenic enteric bacteria.
 Currently, I am working in several capacities on the CVID project within the Felippe lab, specifically focusing on the genes responsible for B cell regulation in horses.

 Joy Tseng, DVM student

-Peres Badial, DVM, visiting PhD student
+Peres Badial, DVM, PhD, visiting graduate student

-Mary Beth Matychak, BS, technician
+Mary Beth Matychak, BS, Technician